 How You Will Benefit:

-The course is designed for working chiropodist who work directly with clients treating wounds.
-The course will use applied and adult learning principles including case-based studies focusing on clinical realities and specific types of wound etiologies.
+The program is designed for working chiropodist who work directly with clients treating wounds.
+The program will use applied and adult learning principles including case-based studies focusing on clinical realities and specific types of wound etiologies.
 You will have the opportunity to work hands-on with various wound dressing products and explore clinical cases relevant to your workplace using photos and a template for assessment.

 - Consolidate your understanding of the implications of the systems that impact on wound development and healing